nikolim/katacoda-scenarios/ansible-mern/step4.md

 ## Test the database

-Now lets test whether our MongDB is actually created and running.
+Now let's test whether our MongoDB is actually created and running.

 Copy the following YAML to **tasks/mongodb.yml**: